 This program is coordinated by LTCES staff and delivered by a core group of dedicated volunteers.
 Every salad bar includes a basic green mix with a range of seasonal vegetables, a side salad, a grain, and protein.
-For many of our families, preparation of healthy meals and salads is a barrier.
-The salad bar program introduces nutrition which many youths are not adequately receiving at home.
+While many schools charge a nominal fee to cover expenses, Lake Trail’s salad bar remains free of charge.

 LTCES is always looking for volunteers to support the salad bar program.

 As a part of our mandate, LTCES offers free or low barrier programs for youth and families in West Courtenay.
 Healthy snacks are offered to support young people in gaining extra nutrition as well as staying alert and energetic during programs.
 We anticipate requiring 1000 free after school and family program snacks over the 2022/23 year.

 Another key piece of our food literacy support are cooking programs for students and the broader community.
 These support the skills and confidence to prepare healthy, tasty, affordable meals.

 Garden to Plate

 Food grown in the Lake Trail Community School Garden is incorporated into our salad bar and school foods programs.
 Throughout the summer months, volunteers share in the harvest and we deliver to community partner organizations.

 Exciting food literacy, food security, and education momentum lays ahead with the build of the new Lake Trail Community School Garden and Outdoor Hub, and the evolution of our Healthy Foods Program.